misan/new_feature_build_me_up/README.md

 That is a sample of how to create a visualization of the nesting result of a project.
 It uses three different files to get the result:
 1. Shape files contain a list of coordinates; each line represents a closed shape.
 The first line defines the size of the material sheet, and the second line defines the number of shapes in the file.
 2. Posiciones files contain a list of sheets and the parts they contain.
-3. Slices files contain the names of each part (and also list of coordinates but unfortunately not in an orientation consistent with the nesting, so we will only use the part names, which is the first tag of each line).
+3. Slice files contain the names of each part (and also a list of coordinates, but unfortunately not in an orientation consistent with the nesting, so we will only use the part names, which are the first tag of each line.

 ## File Formats
 **Shapes.txt**